El Satánico: Los Infernales (1986–1999)

-In the early 1990s, Los Infernales reformed, reuniting MS-1, Satánico, and Pirata Morgan once more.
-The trio participated in the tournament to crown the inaugural CMLL World Trios Champions.
-Los Infernales won the tournament, defeating Los Brazo in the finals to become the CMLL World Trios Champions on November 22, 1991.
-Former Infernales member Masakre had formed his own group, Los Intocables (the Untouchables) consisting of himself, Pierroth Jr. and Jaque Mate ("Checkmate").
-Los Intocables were immediately paired against Los Infernales to create a Rudos vs. Rudos storyline, playing off both the championship chase and the history between the two groups.
-On March 22, 1992, Los Intocables won the CMLL World Trios Title, however, Los Infernales got the final victory in their feud as they defeated Los Intocables for the championship on September 20, 1992.
-On April 5, 1992, Satánico defeated longtime rival Lizmark to win his fourth and final NWA World Light Heavyweight Championship.
-His final reign with the title lasted 111 days until Apolo Dantés beat him for it.
+During this time period, Satánico won his third Mexican National Middleweight Championship, as well as his second and third NWA World Light Heavyweight Championship.
+He was also embroiled in a long feud with Morgan, who won the latter title from Satánico on October 21, 1989.
+By the early 1990s, Satánico, MS-1 and Morgan reunited as Los Infernales reformed.
+They won a tournament final to crown the inaugural CMLL World Trios Champions, again defeating Los Brazos on November 22, 1991.
+Former Infernales member Masakre had formed his own group, Los Intocables ("The Untouchables"; himself, Jaque Mate and Pierroth Jr.), leading to a rudos vs. rudos storyline against Los Infernales.
+On March 22, 1992, Los Intocables won the trios championship, only for Los Infernales to receive the final victory in their feud, defeating Los Intocables for it on September 20.
+On April 5, Satánico defeated longtime rival Lizmark to win his fourth and final NWA World Light Heavyweight Championship, before losing it after 111 days to Apolo Dantés.

-In 1994 Satánico gained a measure of revenge on Apolo Dantés as he won the CMLL World Middleweight Championship from Dantés.
-With the win, Satánico became one of the few people to have held both the Mexican National, NWA World, and CMLL World championship in the Middleweight division.
-Satánico would go on to hold the CMLL Middleweight title for a total of 1,561 days, by far the longest reign of any CMLL World Middleweight Champion.
-On March 21, 1997, Satánico won his third CMLL World Trios title, this time teaming up with Rey Bucanero (the nephew of Pirata Morgan) and Emilio Charles Jr. to win the vacant titles in a one-night eight-team tournament.
-The trio only held the title for 39 days before they were defeated by La Ola Azur ("The Blue Wave"; Atlantis, Lizmark and Mr. Niebla).
-In mid-1997 Frontier Martial-Arts Wrestling (FMW) wrestler Taka Michinoku toured Mexico to gain international experience.
-On June 20, 1997, Satánico defeated Michinoku to win the FMW Independent World Junior Heavyweight Championship.
-He would hold the title until August 25, 1997, where Michinoku won it back shortly before returning to Japan.
-On March 7, 1999 Satánico's marathon reign as CMLL world middleweight champion ended when his old rival Ringo Mendoza won the title from him.
+In 1994, Satánico defeated Dantés for the CMLL World Middleweight Championship, becoming one of the few people to have held both the Mexican National, NWA and CMLL world championships in the middleweight division.
+Satánico held the title for a total of 1,561 days, by far the longest reign of any CMLL World Middleweight Champion.
+On March 21, 1997, Satánico won his third CMLL World Trios Championship, this time teaming with Emilio Charles Jr. and Rey Bucanero (Morgan's nephew) to win the vacant titles in a one-night eight-team tournament.
+After 39 days, the trio lost the title to La Ola Azul ("The Blue Wave"; Atlantis, Lizmark and Mr. Niebla).
+On June 20, Satánico defeated Frontier Martial-Arts Wrestling (FMW) wrestler Taka Michinoku, who toured Mexico to gain international experience, to win the FMW Independent World Junior Heavyweight Championship.
+He would hold the title until August 25, as Michinoku won it back shortly before returning to Japan.
+On March 7, 1999, Satánico's marathon reign as CMLL World Middleweight Champion ended when old rival Ringo Mendoza won the title from him.